 What is a DVIR Form?

-A Driver Vehicle Inspection Report (DVIR) form is a document designed for commercial drivers to systematically assess the condition of their vehicles before and after each trip.
-It serves as a critical tool for fleet management and regulatory agencies to monitor the condition of commercial vehicles, contributing to overall road safety.
-Often, drivers use the form to document any defects or issues they observe, providing an efficient way to report and address maintenance needs promptly.
+A Driver Vehicle Inspection Report (DVIR) is a document designed for bus and truck drivers to assess the condition of their vehicles before and after each trip.
+This form serves as a critical tool for fleet management and regulatory agencies to monitor the condition of commercial vehicles, contributing to overall road safety.
+Drivers often use the DVIR form to document any defects or issues they observe, providing an efficient way to report and address maintenance needs promptly.

 What is the Purpose of a DVIR Form?